Andrew Yang Raises $16.5 Million in Fourth Quarter

 Democrat White House hopeful Andrew Yang’s campaign announced Thursday that it took in $16.5 million in the fourth quarter of 2019, topping his last quarter haul by $6.5 million.

 The announcement comes after Yang’s campaign said Tuesday that it received $4 million in the last week of December, surpassing its $3 million fundraising goal.
 It said one million donations from 400,00 individual donors have been made since the technology entrepreneur launched his White House bid.
+The development also comes as the technology entrepreneur is set to embark on a four-day swing through Iowa, the first-in-the-nation caucus.
+Yang, who has qualified for all Democrat primary debates, currently sits in seventh place, according to a Real Clear Politics average of polls tracking White House hopefuls.

 This story is developing.
 Check Breitbart News for updates.